grigorovich-sergey/WISER_Challenge_2026/README.md

 #### IBM-Moderna studies of mRNA folding (selected)
 Recent IBM–Moderna research provides a clear progression toward larger and more hybrid quantum workflows.
-- Alevras et al. (2024) represented RNA folding as a binary optimization problem and executed a variational algorithm on IBM quantum processors.
+- *Alevras et al. (2024)* represented RNA folding as a binary optimization problem and executed a variational algorithm on IBM quantum processors.
 It is a clear demonstation that larger RNA optimization models could be studied on current hardware rather than only through small simulations.

-- Kumar, Alevras, Metkar et al. (2025) extended this direction through a broader hybrid workflow.
+- *Kumar, Alevras, Metkar et al. (2025)* extended this direction through a broader hybrid workflow.
 The approach combined quantum execution with classical transformations, and local optimization to address larger RNA sequences.

-- Friedhoff, Metkar, Davis, Kumar, and Galda (2026, *Pauli Correlation Encoding for mRNA Secondary Structure Prediction: Problem-Aware Decoding for Dense-Constraint QUBOs*) focused on two remaining barriers: the number of qubits required and the difficulty of decoding dense, highly constrained optimization problems.
+- *Friedhoff, Metkar, Davis, Kumar, and Galda (2026)* focused on two remaining barriers: the number of qubits required and the difficulty of decoding dense, highly constrained optimization problems.
 Their compressed encoding and problem-aware decoder moved responsibility into a classical postprocessing stage, showing that the representation of constraints is as important as the algorithm itself.

 #### The present project
 The present project continues the direction of these studies by asking a question about the role of structural constraints. **Encoding every constraint** directly in the quantum objective may produce more valid structures, but it adds multiple interactions and can make circuits **more demanding** by increasing depth.
 Leaving some constraints outside can simplify the circuit, but then invalid selections must be corrected classically.